-If you are a curly, kinky or otherwise pretty dry hair type, I definitely recommend doing the LOC method after every wash.
-If you are one of the aforementioned hair types, but only wash your hair very rarely, you can even do it in between washes.
+If you are a curly, kinky or otherwise pretty dry hair type, I recommend doing the LOC method after every wash.
+If you are one of the aforementioned hair types, you can even do it in between washes.
 Then only use Aloe Vera, not water.

 For most people, I would not recommend doing this every day though.
 The reason for this is, that having your hair constantly wet or at least moist is not a good idea.
-While it might look better in that moment, this puts a lot of stress on the hair, and can lead to hygral fatigue!
+While it might look better at that moment, this puts a lot of stress on the hair, and can lead to hygral fatigue!